rv285/IB-Data-Science/README.md

 1. Introduction to time series, and using linear regression to model the trend in the time series
 1. Using Fourier analysis and linear regression to model the seasonal variation (periodic components) in a time series

-There is a third _optional_ notebook on model selection, which you are strongly encouraged to go through, but is not compulsory.
+There is a another _optional_ notebook on model selection, which you are strongly encouraged to go through, but is not compulsory.

 The notebooks are designed to be completed in order.
 To complete an activity:

 1. Read through a notebook, and change parts of the programs if you want to experiment with what happens - this will help your understanding.
 1. Complete the exercises for the notebook before moving onto the next activity.

 This course is structured similarly to the IA Michaelmas computing course, where you learned the basics of Python programming.
 As you move through the activities you might need to revise some of the IA notebooks.
 As in IA, we will be using Python 3.